 These are what we call the 'YMMV items.'
 Things that some people find in this work.
 We call them 'your mileage might vary' because not everyone sees these things in the same way.
 This starts discussions in the trope lists, a thing we don't want.
 Please use the discussion page if you'd like to discuss any of these items.

-The TV series bombed in the ratings during its run in Japan.
+The TV series bombed in the ratings during its run in Japan (It didn't help that it released the week after Evangelion stopped airing).
 It actually achieved much more mainstream success abroad.
 However, many, many Japanese manga and anime artists have cited it as a major influence.

 This is more a case of Koreans Love Escaflowne, because of the success that the series saw in that particular country, it even influenced several moments in the Big Damn Movie, the clothing that Hitomi wears◊ in the beastman village is called a chima, part of traditional korean garb.

 As far as the Anglosphere is concerned, it was also pretty huge in Canada, perhaps even more so than in the states.
-It helps that the Canadian channel that carried it, YTV, butchered it a lot less.
+It helps that the Canadian channel that carried it, YTV, butchered it A LOT less and actually aired all the episodes (with the cut dubbed version — that FOX initially put out but cancelled — placed in the afternoon, and the uncut dubbed version in the evening; and yes, with the same English-speaking cast).

 Animation Bump: The movie compared to the television series, which was no slouch itself.
 For all the complaints about characterization and plot problems, nobody can deny that the movie's animation was sumptuous.